dvdmtw98/tracker/tracker-vault/books/lolita.md

 	- Wonders what happens to nymphets he never touched
 	- Talks about this sexual experience with Monique (underage prostitute)
 	- Mentions how he gets bored by the 3rd time (becomes women like)
-	- Does not consider the girl arranged by the madam to not be a nymphet
+	- Does not consider the girl arranged by the madam to be a nymphlet
 - #### Chapter 7
 	- Decides to marry to try and calm his sexual desires
 	- Marries a Polish girl (Valeria) who is an artist